The guiding principles of Hellens Garden Festival

 At the 2018 Hellens Garden Festival we will be celebrating Water, the Life force.

-After one of the driest April’s on record, it is a timely moment to focus upon this precious resource that unites us all, that is so vital to keep ourselves and the environment healthy.
+In 2017 we experienced one of the driest April’s on record, and this March it has seemed to rain endlessly!
+It is a timely moment to focus upon this precious resource that unites us all, that is so vital to keep ourselves and the environment healthy.

 Join us in the beautiful setting of Hellens Manor for two days of inspirational talks, interactive workshops, music, sculpture and wonderful local food and drink.